OceanDataTools/sealog-server/INSTALL.md

 npm start
 ```

-**This will start the server in production mode.**  This mode will connect to a rethinkdb database that was already setup for use with sealog-server.
+**This will start the server in production mode.**  This mode will connect to a mongo database that was already setup for use with sealog-server.
+If no database is found, sealog-server will attempt to create it.
+In this case, sealog-server will create an administrator account (user:admin, pass:password)

-- **TODO** Still need to write a stand-alone script for creating a default production database.

 ## Need to make everything available over port 80?